Close

 Special Categories

 A/1 Diplomatic Visa serves government officials and diplomatic personnel.
+A/1 Temporary Resident Visa is valid for 3 years (renewable) for those eligible under Law of Return.
 Family Reunion Visas accommodate relatives of Israeli citizens or residents, requiring extensive documentation proving family relationships.

 Application fees vary by visa type and nationality, with expedited processing available for urgent travel needs.